DevSecOpsSG/remove-secrets/README.md

   * Create a GitHub token
   * Create a mlab.com account and a new mongoDB with test user

-## Authentication
+## Authentication Methods

-Github is used as a authentication method to gain access to workshop resources Membership to https://github.com/DevSecOpsSG allows access to the Lab Jenkins and Vault
+Github is used as a authentication method to gain access to workshop resources

-For Jenkins, no further action required

-For Vault, generate a GitHub personal access token to login -> Follow Steps 1-9 on: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line

-Scopes define the access for personal tokens: Check “read:org” only
+Membership in https://github.com/DevSecOpsSG allows access to the Lab Jenkins and Vault

 ## Authorization

 GitHub - Your Personal Account

-Jenkins - GitHub Authentication
+Jenkins - Use GitHub

 Portainer - `readonly:readonly`

-Vault - Generated GitHub Personal Access Token -> Follow Steps 1-9 on: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line
+Vault - GitHub Personal Access Token

 Your Deployed App - Public